Towards Flexible Anonymous Networks: FAN Architecture

 \section{FAN Architecture}

-Flexible Anonymous Networks (FAN) is a design for deploying and maintaining an anonymous network that can seamlessly change its behavior---through the addition and/or removal of protocol features and components---without having to restart relays or disturb users' connections.
-We realize these abilities through pieces of software we call \fanplugins Plugins interact with the base code of the network (its core components) built and distributed in a regular fashion.
+Based on new software execution models enabled by technologies such as LLVM, Flexible Anonymous Networks (FAN) is a design for deploying and maintaining an anonymous network that can seamlessly change its behavior---through the addition and/or removal of protocol features and components---without having to restart relays or disturb users' connections.

-While FAN provides a powerful means to improve ACN security and functionality, developers need to exercise care and follow, e.g., established guidelines to avoid breaking users' anonymity (e.g., changing the protocol features of a small set of users would be a poor idea).